Exchanging guilder banknotes

 Applying for an exchange

-- If the amount does not exceed €450, then you can send us your money together with the paper application form or contact us to schedule an appointment to hand in your money in person at our Haarlem office.
+- If the amount does not exceed €450, then you can send us your money together with the paper application form or contact us to schedule an appointment to hand in your money in person at our office in Amsterdam.

 Read more about submitting an online application below.
 Click here for information on submitting a paper application.